belouve/kalicheatsheet/setup.md

 ```

 ### Social Engineering Toolkit (SET)
-○	This will be used for the social engineering campaigns
+○	This will be used for the social engineering campaigns.
+Usually already installed, check your menu.
 ```
 ●	git clone https://github.com/trustedsec/social-engineer-toolkit/ /opt/set/
 ●	cd /opt/set && ./setup.py install